gi34/Speaker-recognition/README.md

 # Unlabelled Speaker Recognition
-This repository contains the proposed solutions for unsupervised clustering speaker recognition task.
+This repository contains the proposed solutions for unsupervised speaker recognition task.
 This project tackle the clustering of over 200 unlabelled recordings to distinguish between speakers using unsupervised clustering algorithm.

 ---
 # Dataset: CMU ARCTIC